andrejanesic/Genetic-Algorithm-Neural-Network-Training/README.rst

 Arguments & Configuration
 +++++++++++++++++++++++++

 Each configuration file represents one "experiment".
-Configuration files are written as INI files, and should contain the following data:
+Configuration files are written as INI files, with one section ("algo"), with the following parameters:

-TODO
+..  code-block:: ini
+    :caption: Configuration file template.
+    :linenos:

+    [algo]
+    pop_size = 10 ; Population size
+    sol_lb = -10 ; Expected lower limit of the solution
+    sol_ub = 10 ; Expected upper limit of the solution
+    sel_perc = 50 ; Selection percentage of the population
+    mut_perc = 10 ; Percentage of the population to mutate
+    mut_n = 1 ; Number of mutations in each mutated individual
+    indiv_l = 33 ; Number of genes in individual
+    max_iter = 150 ; Maximum iterations
+    out_file = test-0 ; Name of the file to output results to, excluding extension runs = 3 ; Number of runs for each test random_seed = 123123123 ; Random seed

+If not specified, the algorithm will use the following configuration:

+..  code-block:: ini
+    :caption: Default configuration
+    :linenos:

+    [algo]
+    pop_size: 30
+    sol_lb: -5
+    sol_ub: 5
+    sel_perc: 50
+    mut_perc: 10
+    mut_n: 1
+    indiv_l: 33
+    max_iter: 150
+    out_file: sys.stdout
+    runs: 3
+    random_seed: 123_123_123

 Authors
 -------